-Semantic tags, also known as Semantic HTML elements or HTML5 semantic, are the tags that are understandable to both the developer and the browser.
+Semantic tags are also known as Semantic HTML elements or HTML5 semantic, are the tags that are understandable to both the developer and the browser.
 They help the browser understanding the content of the page and improves SERPs ranking.
-Therefore, semantic tags usage in Website Development has been widespread.
+Therefore, semantic tag usage in Website Development has been widespread.
 Before diving deep into the topic, let’s learn what is semantic HTML, and why use it?

 What is semantic HTML5?

 Back then, there were no such semantic tags, and every developer used his code to define the structure and display of the website.
 Indeed, with such diversity, it got difficult for the search engines to index the webpages.
-To resolve these issues, HTMl5 introduces a list for semantic tags.
+To resolve these issues, HTMl5 introduces a list of the semantic tags.

 Using these semantics tags, website development helps the search engine understand the meaning of the content.
 Further, HTML5 semantic elements aid the search engine in fetching useful information from the web page.

-Almost all theHTML4 and HTML5 tags are semantic tags.
+Almost all theHTML4 and HTML5 tags are semantic tag.
 For example, <b> means bold and <i> means italic.
 The following list has made semantic tag usage in website development so easier and better.

 <abbr> is abbreviation, <dfn> is definition, <cite> is citation, <h1> is the first-level headline, and similarly <sub> indicates subscript.